Radiologic Technology Program (AAS)

 Admission Procedures

-2. Students meeting the pre-rad tech requirements are not guaranteed admission to the Radiologic Technology program.
+3. Students meeting the pre-rad tech requirements are not guaranteed admission to the Radiologic Technology program.
 Program enrollment is limited and competitive.
-Those students meeting pre-rad tech requirements and completing all program admission assessments and documents will be evaluated by the faculty of the Radiologic Technology program with the most qualified students being selected.
-Applicants are required to follow the Phases of Admission as listed in #3 below.
+Those students meeting pre-rad tech requirements and completing all program admission assessments and documents will be evaluated by the faculty of the Radiologic Technology program with the most qualified students interviewed and selected.
+All pre-rad tech courses are required to be completed prior to starting the program itself.
+Applicants are required to follow the Phases of Admission as listed in #4 below.

 Phase I:

-• Once program application has been received and eligibility has been determined by the faculty, the applicant will be contacted by one of the program faculty to discuss and schedule clinical apprenticeship hours (see #7 below for specific details of apprenticeship).
+- Once program application has been received and eligibility has been determined by the faculty, the applicant will be contacted by the application coordinator to discuss and schedule clinical apprenticeship hours (see #7 below for specific details of apprenticeship).
 There are a limited number of apprenticeship slots available.

 Phase II: